carrascoacd/ArduinoSIM800L/Readme.md

 # SIM800L
 A smart library based on Seeeduino that implements the AT HTTP commands to perform GET and POST requests to a JSON API.
-In order to make a requests the library follows these steps:
+In order to perform a request, the library follows these steps:

 ##### Configure Bearer:

+  - AT+CREG? -> try until 0,1 (connected to the network)
   - AT+SAPBR=3,1,"Contype","GPRS" -> wait for OK
   - AT+SAPBR=3,1,"APN","movistar.es" -> wait for OK
   - AT+SAPBR=1,1 -> wait for OK